vacuumlabs/cardano-hw-interop-lib/README.md

 The validation errors are of type `ValidationError` and we distinguish between _fixable_ and _unfixable_ errors.
 If the `validate` function reports:

 - no _fixable_ and no _unfixable_ errors then the CBOR is already fully compliant with CIP-0021.
-- only _fixable_ errors then a call to a `transform` function will solve the found errors and the _transcation_ will be compliant with CIP-0021.
+- only _fixable_ errors then a call to a `transform` function will solve the found errors and the _transaction_ will be compliant with CIP-0021.
 - _unfixable_ errors then the library is not able to transform the CBOR by itself.

 Available methods: